 Stream DOC concentrations draining blanket peatland catchments in Ireland typically show a distinct seasonal pattern, with highest values from late summer to early winter and lowest values in spring (e.g. Ryder et al., 2014).
 Longer term patterns in DOC concentrations or in proxies for DOC have been linked to year-to-year changes in meteorological conditions at both local and regional scales.
-At local scales, temperature affects peat decomposition rates and therefore the availability of DOC, while higher precipitation increases the washout of DOC from soils (Jennings et al., 2010; Ryder et al., 2014).
+At local scales, temperature affects peat decomposition rates and therefore the availability of DOC, while higher precipitation increases the washout of DOC from soils (Ryder et al., 2014; Jennings et al., 2010).
 Increases in oxygen availability within peat during droughts can also lead to higher rates of aerobic decomposition (Fenner and Freeman, 2011; Yallop and Clutterbuck, 2009; Mitchell and McDonald, 1992).
 At regional scales, DOC concentrations have been shown to be influenced by global weather patterns, for example, DOC concentrations in certain Canadian lakes were found to be correlated with climate indices such as the Pacific Decadal Oscillation and the Southern Oscillation Index (Zhang et al., 2010).
 In Europe, and Ireland in particular, such correlations would be expected to be linked to the North Atlantic Oscillation (NAO).
-The NAO is a weather phenomenon related to fluctuations in the difference of atmospheric pressure at sea level (SLP) between the Icelandic low and the Azores high (Hurrell et al., 2003).
+The NAO is a weather phenomenon related to fluctuations in the difference of atmospheric pressure at sea level between the Icelandic low and the Azores high (Hurrell et al., 2003).
 A positive phase of the NAO reflects below-normal atmospheric pressure across Greenland and Iceland and above-normal atmospheric pressure over the central North Atlantic, the eastern United States and Western Europe.
 A negative phase reflects an opposite pattern of atmospheric pressure anomalies over these regions.
 High positive values of this index over northwest Europe are associated with warmer and wetter conditions during the winter and positive index values during the summer are linked with warm, dry and relatively cloud-free periods (Folland et al., 2008).
 In a 28 year study, Nõges et al (2007) found that water colour (one of the most commonly used proxies for DOC) during spring in Estonian rivers was positively related to the previous winter’s North Atlantic Oscillation (NAO) index.
 A similar positive relationship between the winter NAO and the total organic carbon (TOC) load was reported over 25 years in Finnish rivers (Arvola et al., 2004).